-National Program on Youth Volunteering is still not adopted from the Government of Republic of North Macedonia.
-Each individual organizer of voluntary work needs to conduct Program on Volunteering according to the Law on Volunteerism (Закон за волонтерството).
+A National Program on Youth Volunteering is still not adopted from the Government of Republic of North Macedonia.
+Each individual organizer of voluntary work needs to conduct Program on Volunteering according to the Law on Volunteerism (Закон за волонтерството), which was also amended in May 2021.
 The organizer of volunteering determines the need of engagement of volunteers, types of services and manner of providing them, based on a program for volunteering.
 There is internal document within the Ministry of Labor and Social Policy, Registry of Volunteers set within Regulations on form, content and methodology for the register on persons engaged with agreement on volunteering (Правилник за формата, содржината и начинот на водење на регистарот на лица ангажирани со договор за волонтирање), with data on active volunteers nationwide (volunteers that have signed the voluntary contract with organizer of voluntary work).
 Responsible for implementation of the Law on Volunteerism is the Ministry of Labor and Social Policy.

 Each organizer of Volunteer Work provides its own funding from domestic sponsors, company/organizational budget, international funding organizations, programs and donors.
 Nevertheless, when public institutions have the role as organizers of volunteer work, according to Law for Transformation Into Permanent Employment (Закон за трансформација во редовен работен однос), article 7; Institutions engage volunteers with contract for volunteering after obtaining consent from the Ministry of Finance, furthermore they need to provide certificate from the Registry of volunteers during the volunteering issued by the Ministry of Labor and Social Policy.
 Institutions that are second-line budget users (spending units, financed through the appropriate budget user) need to request consent submitted to the competent authority, i.e. first line budget user.